andrelmfarias/rfcs/20190821-efficiency-tests.md

 ## Design Proposal

+We plan to implement these tests in an iterative fashion.
 We propose two types of tests:

 ### Unit tests